-- □ Is the font no smaller than 11pt? - □ Is the statement focused on the quality and impact of combined (or intersecting) research, teaching, and service? - □ Is the statement readable and free of jargon and highly technical terms if possible? - Is the statement no longer than 5 pages?
-Note: the signed statement by the candidate must also fit within those 5 pages Reformatted Fall 2020
+П Is the font no smaller than 11pt? Ш is the fonctio smaller than 11pt: Is the statement focused on the quality and impact of combined (or intersecting) research, teaching, and service?
+Is the statement readable and free of jargon and highly technical terms if possible?
+Is the statement no longer than 5 pages?
+Note: the signed statement by the candidate must also fit within those 5 pages